Paleo and Wheat

 Why Avoid Grains?

 Like all grains, couscous is very high in carbohydrates and devoid of many other nutrients.
 It is very low in fat and contains only a few minerals.
 The low-fat aspect appeals to many people on the conventional wisdom track, but the decades-long condemnation of saturated fat was misguided and unfounded.
 As it turns out, there is absolutely no reason to fear fat.
-In fact, we should be sure to include enough of it in our diets to keep us healthy.
+In fact, we should be sure to include a fair amount of it in our diets if we want to stay healthy.

 Mark Sisson has a whole post on why we should avoid grains.